Yelesupreme/gracespacedashboard/README.md

 #  Risks to Watch

 ⚠  June's ₦24.3M is the lowest month — if this is the start of a downward trend rather than a seasonal dip, it needs immediate attention.
 ⚠  Over-dependence on the Figures category — 1 in 3 revenue naira comes from a single category.
 ⚠  No product differentiation makes the brand vulnerable if a competitor targets any single category.
 ⚠  Dataset covers Jan–Jun 2024 only — a full-year view would strengthen these findings.

 # Immediate Next Steps

-Priority	Action	Owner
+ Priority /	Action	/ Owner
-🔴 High	Investigate June revenue decline — demand or supply side?
-Sales & Operations 🔴 High	Run stockout audit for Ibadan and Port Harcourt	Operations 🔴 High	Commission Abuja market diagnostic	Regional Sales Lead 🟡 Medium	Design bundling/pricing experiment across all 6 products	Product & Marketing 🟡 Medium	Build category diversification plan to reduce Figures dependency	Strategy 🟢 Low	Develop H2 demand calendar using H1 trend data	Analytics
+🔴 High /	Investigate June revenue decline; is it demand or supply side? /	Sales & Operations 🔴 High	/ Run stockout audit for Ibadan and Port Harcourt /	Operations 🔴 High	/ Commission Abuja market diagnostic /	Regional Sales Lead 🟡 Medium	 / Design bundling/pricing experiment across all 6 products	/ Product & Marketing 🟡 Medium	 / Build category diversification plan to reduce Figures dependency	/ Strategy 🟢 Low	/ Develop H2 demand calendar using H1 trend data	/ Analytics